 - parking by.

-For example, CVC 22500a states that it is unlawful for motorists to stop or park in an intersection.
-But the law then goes on to say that this act is permissible if done adjacent to curbs if allowed by local ordinances or local authorities.4
+For example, CVC 22500a states that it is unlawful to stop or park in an intersection.
+Then the law then goes on to say that this act is permissible if done adjacent to curbs if allowed by local ordinances or local authorities.4

-A defense to a parking citation, then, is for an accused to say that his/her actions fell into one of these exceptions.
+A defense to a parking citation, then, is to say that your actions fell into one of these exceptions.

 3. What are the penalties for breaking this law?

-The offender is also given a ticket.
-Most parking tickets under these laws cost around $65.00.
+You also will be given a ticket.
+Most parking tickets under these laws cost around $250.00.
 This is the base cost, though, and the actual cost will be significantly higher as it includes:

 - certain fees, and

-Note that most violations do not result in any DMV points being placed against a motorist’s driver’s license.
+Note that most violations do not result in any DMV points being placed against your driver’s license.

-4. What happens if a motorist does not show up to a traffic hearing?
+4. What happens if I do not show up to a traffic hearing?

-A driver cannot ignore a traffic ticket and refuse or fail to show at a traffic hearing.
+You cannot ignore a traffic ticket and refuse or fail to show up at a traffic hearing.

 This is considered an additional crime, “failure to appear,” per Vehicle Code 40508 CVC.

-A driver has to sign a written promise to appear in court if he/she is issued a traffic or parking ticket in California.
+You have to sign a written promise to appear in court if you are issued a traffic or parking ticket in California.

-A party commits the offense of failure to appear if he/she willfully breaks this promise and does not show in court.5
+You commit the offense of failure to appear if you willfully break this promise and do not show up in court.5

 The crime is charged as a misdemeanor and is punishable by: